grauschnabel/ikigai-finder/readme.txt

 == Upgrade Notice ==

 = 0.1.7 =
-This version fixes installation issues and updates compatibility information.
+This version fixes installation issues, updates compatibility information, and renames the plugin to comply with WordPress guidelines.

 = 0.1.6 =
 This version contains important performance improvements and bug fixes.